WabbitTwacks/virtual-synth/README.md

 # virtual-synth
-A Virtual Synth project for practice
+A Virtual Synth project for practice on Windows

 Uses the wxWidgets GUI library which you can get here: https://www.wxwidgets.org/ Set an Environment Variable WXWIN to point to the path where your wxWidgets library is compiled.